 I always wonder about those people at Starbucks who stand at the counter and hold forth for two or three minutes about their special order.
 “I want a venti iced decaf latte, half skim and half soy, filled 62 percent of the way, with no more than one inch of whipped cream.
 Oh, and make that a mocha.
 No, forget the mocha.
 Just iced decaf latte with half skim and half soy.
 Got that?”
 The barista, being well trained in barista etiquette, is nodding politely, but on the inside has to be screaming: “SERIOUSLY?”

 Some people just can’t make up their minds.
 The person above may not simply be demanding and confused.
 He or she may have a deep seated need to be cared for, paid attention to, or, maybe even pampered.
+I’m saying this in jest, but these people may be better off at home, making their own drinks with their very own espresso machine.

 They say watching how someone treats the waiter can tell you a lot about how he or she will behave in a relationship.
 But what can we learn about people from their coffee orders?
 I interviewed a rather savvy former barista to add her insights to my professional assessment of this revealing process we all undergo—usually daily—to figure out the best way to get caffeine into our bodies.